carys23/documention/README.md

 # Heat map playback options

 ## Trip animation
-#### Edit the existing trip animation widget to have heatmap so it will play back within Tb
+Edit the existing trip animation widget to have heatmap so it will play back within Tb
 <br>

 * pros
-&nbsp; can do aggration within TB
+> can do aggration within TB &nbsp;
 <br>

 * cons